 - Heavy traffic volumes from I-15 (North and South) converge with SR-91.
-The weaving and merging condition is complicated by the close proximity of the Westbound (WB) Main Street off-ramp. - High demand from several on-ramps within the eastern segment exacerbates traffic conditions during peak hours. - High traffic volumes from Gypsum Canyon Road and Santa Ana Canyon Road contribute to congestion on the mainline.
+The weaving and merging condition is complicated by the close proximity of the Westbound (WB) Main Street off-ramp. - High traffic volumes from Gypsum Canyon Road and Santa Ana Canyon Road contribute to congestion on the mainline.
 A significant number of this traffic is redirected (balanced) traffic trying to bypass mainline congestion. - One of the two EB lanes from The Eastern Transportation Corridor (State Route 241) is dropped at the merge to State Route 91 (SR-91), causing additional congestion in the EB direction. - Heavy traffic reentering the freeway merges at slow speeds from existing WB and EB truck scales, impacting the general-purpose lanes.
 EB truck traffic must make two lane changes to stay on EB SR-91. - SR-55 merges with SR-91.
 An EB lane on SR-91 is dropped (as a dedicated exit) at Lakeview Avenue and a second EB lane is dropped (as a dedicated exit) at Imperial Highway creating a weave condition. - WB SR-91 drops a GP lane and a 91 Express Lane to SB SR-55, which contributes to mainline congestion.
-This drop also occurs on the left-hand side of SR-91 as opposed to the typical right-hand connector exit. - High demand from Weir Canyon Road, Imperial Highway and Lakeview Avenue increases delay during the peak hours. - WB traffic entering SR-91 at Lakeview Avenue to southbound (SB) SR-55 contributes to mainline congestion by weaving through three lanes on WB
+This drop also occurs on the left-hand side of SR-91 as opposed to the typical right-hand connector exit. - High demand from Weir Canyon Road, Imperial Highway and Lakeview Avenue increases delay during the peak hours. - WB traffic entering SR-91 at Lakeview Avenue to southbound (SB) SR-55 contributes to mainline congestion by weaving through three lanes on WB SR-91. - The existing two lane connector from WB SR-91 to SB SR-55 is over capacity. - There is a trap lane from EB SR-91 that terminates at SB SR-241 which creates a chokepoint in the area.

-SR-91.

-- The existing two lane connector from WB SR-91 to SB SR-55 is over capacity. - There is a trap lane from EB SR-91 that terminates at SB SR-241 which creates a chokepoint in the area.